tilezen/vector-datasource/docs/layers.md

 * `colour`: either a `#rrggbb` hex value, or a CSS colour name (like `red`)
 * `layer`
-* `palette`: A colour name from a fixed palette, see description below.
+* `colour_name`: A colour name from a fixed palette, see description below.
 * `state`
 * `symbol`
 * `type`